DanceEast's Exciting Events This Autumn

 Creative ballet will introduce children to the basics of ballet in a fun and relaxed setting, using movement stories and ballet-based activities to appeal to boys and girls alike.
 This creative movement class will enhance the development of motor skills as children balance, skip, leap and move to the music.

 At the other end of the dancing spectrum, creative hip hop focuses on developing musicality, co-ordination and confidence through street dance, encouraging creativity and confidence within children to develop their own movement.
 Here movement is key for expression, regardless of ability or experience.
-Classes are led by Avant Garde Dance, one of the country’s most exciting hip hop contemporary companies.

 See incredible dance at the Jerwood DanceHouse